Multiplicative inverse: Reciprocals of irrational numbers

+The reciprocal function plays an important role in simple continued fractions, which have a number of remarkable properties relating to the representation of (both rational and) irrational numbers.

 Further remarks

 If the multiplication is associative, an element x with a multiplicative inverse cannot be a zero divisor (x is a zero divisor if some nonzero y, xy = 0).
 To see this, it is sufficient to multiply the equation xy = 0 by the inverse of x (on the left), and then simplify using associativity.
 In the absence of associativity, the sedenions provide a counterexample.

 The converse does not hold: an element which is not a zero divisor is not guaranteed to have a multiplicative inverse.

 Within Z, all integers except −1, 0, 1 provide examples; they are not zero divisors nor do they have inverses in Z.

 If the ring or algebra is finite, however, then all elements a which are not zero divisors do have a (left and right) inverse.
 For, first observe that the map f(x) = ax must be injective: f(x) = f(y) implies x = y:

 Distinct elements map to distinct elements, so the image consists of the same finite number of elements, and the map is necessarily surjective.
 Specifically, ƒ (namely multiplication by a) must map some element x to 1, ax = 1, so that x is an inverse for a.